-Once the preliminary investigation is considered by the Public Prosecutor to be terminated, the latter gets to choose which path the criminal case is going to follow.
-Several options may be contemplated, as the Public Prosecutor may decide
+Once the preliminary investigation is considered by the Public Prosecutor to be terminated, the latter may decide:

 Under French criminal law, the Public Prosecutor is granted significant leeway when deciding whether to prosecute a criminal offence or not.
-If he or she considers that the preliminary investigation is sufficient, he or she may decide to seize the criminal court of that offence (the tax court being not competent to hear tax criminal cases).
+If they consider that the preliminary investigation is sufficient, they may decide to seize the criminal court of that offence (the tax court being not competent to hear tax criminal cases).

 Once the criminal court is seized, the investigating judge withdraws from the proceedings and does not participate in the final determination on the criminal offence.